Eliasfarah0/OpenFOAM-Automated-Tool-Chain-PoC/README.md

 ## Reference Literature
-The flow past a cylinder test case has a wealth of literature to validate our setup.
+The flow past a cylinder test case has a wealth of literature to validate our set-up.
 The laminar 2D/3D flow was validated against the results found in:
 - Rajani et al., "Numerical simulation of laminar flow past a circular cylinder", *Applied Mathematical Modelling*, 33(3), 2009 (https://doi.org/10.1016/j.apm.2008.01.017).

 And for high Reynolds number against the results found in: